Azure/azure-sdk-for-net/sdk/contentsafety/Azure.AI.ContentSafety/README.md

 [Azure AI Content Safety][contentsafety_overview] detects harmful user-generated and AI-generated content in applications and services.
 Content Safety includes several APIs that allow you to detect material that is harmful:
 * Text Analysis API: Scans text for sexual content, violence, hate, and self harm with multi-severity levels.
 * Image Analysis API: Scans images for sexual content, violence, hate, and self harm with multi-severity levels.
-* Text Blocklist Management APIs: The default AI classifiers are sufficient for most content safety needs.
-However, you might need to screen for terms that are specific to your use case.
+* Text Blocklist Management APIs: The default AI classifiers are sufficient for most content safety needs; however, you might need to screen for terms that are specific to your use case.
 You can create blocklists of terms to use with the Text API.

 [Source code](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/contentsafety/Azure.AI.ContentSafety) | [Package (NuGet)](https://www.nuget.org) | [API reference documentation](https://azure.github.io/azure-sdk-for-net) | [Product documentation](https://docs.microsoft.com/azure)